X8Future/Assetto-Hub-bot/README.md

 An Assetto Corsa bot that connects to your Assetto Server Hub to make custom leaderboards, whitelist edits, and player count forums with the latest Discord.py

 Connects to the Assetto Server Hub made by [Assetto Servers](https://assettoserver.org/patreon-docs/plugins/PatreonHubPlugin).
 Must have that to use the bot [information here](https://assettoserver.org/patreon-docs/assettoserver-hub/)

-# Disclaimer
+# ❗ Disclaimer
 Code is made and tested in Future Crew servers™.
 Code is written by an AMATEUR and should be treated as such, some parts may not make sense, be redundant, or just not work (whitelist command).
 Updates may come in the future to fix issues.
 ## USE AT YOUR OWN RISK...

+# ✅ Testing
-# Tested on Windows and Ubuntu systems
+Tested on Windows and Ubuntu systems
 Currently running on an Ubuntu system but written and tested on Windows 11

-# Configuration
+# ⚙️ Configuration
 In the .env
 ```
 DISCORD_TOKEN= Your Bot Token from the discord developer dashboard